HazeDev/OpenCart_Hazecoin/README.md

 # Installation

 1. Upload all files maintaining OpenCart folder structure.
-2. Install the payment module in the admin console (Extensions > Payments > litecoin > Install).
+2. Install the payment module in the admin console (Extensions > Payments > hazecoin > Install).
-3. Edit the payment module settings (Extensions > Payments > litecoin > Edit).
+3. Edit the payment module settings (Extensions > Payments > hazecoin > Edit).
 4. Run at least one test order through checkout up until payment (no payment required).
-The first order initializes the litecoin currency and will return 0 ltc for the order total.
+The first order initializes the hazecoin currency and will return 0 HAZE for the order total.

 ## Explanation of Settings

-* *litecoin RPC Username*: This is the username in the "rpcuser" line of your litecoin.conf file.
+* *hazecoin RPC Username*: This is the username in the "rpcuser" line of your hazecoin.conf file.
-* *litecoin RPC Host Address*: This is the IP address of the computer litecoind is running on.
+* *hazecoin RPC Host Address*: This is the IP address of the computer hazecoind is running on.
-* *litecoin RPC Password*: This is the password in the "rpcpassword" line of your litecoin.conf file.
+* *hazecoin RPC Password*: This is the password in the "rpcpassword" line of your hazecoin.conf file.
-* *litecoin RPC Port*: This is the port number in the "rpcport" line of your litecoin.conf file.
+* *hazecoin RPC Port*: This is the port number in the "rpcport" line of your hazecoin.conf file.
 The default port is 8332.
 * *The prefix for the address labels*: The addresses will be assigned to accounts named with the format [prefix]_[order_id].
-* *Show ltc as a store currency*: If you select yes, your customers will be able to view prices in ltc.
+* *Show HAZE as a store currency*: If you select yes, your customers will be able to view prices in HAZE.
 * *Status of a new order*: Choose a status for an order that has received payment with 0 confirmations.
-* *Status*: Enable the litecoin payment module here.
+* *Status*: Enable the hazecoin payment module here.
 * *Sort Order*: Where you want this module to show up in relation to the other payment modules on the checkout page.